react-simple-code-editor/react-simple-code-editor/README.md

 - Modular syntax highlighting with third party library
 - Indent line or selected text by pressing tab key, with customizable indentation
 - Automatic indent on new lines
+- Wrap selected text in parens, brackets, or quotes
 - Undo whole words instead of letter by letter
 - Accessible, use `Ctrl+Shift+M` (Mac) / `Ctrl+M` to toggle capturing tab key